Travel Guides

 Image: Airstream-Fall-Foliage-Vermont-Ram-Truck-1024x768.jpg

 Yes, it is really called the Northeast Kingdom.
 Can’t tell you why, exactly, but trust us, it’s still very Vermont-y.
-We found ourselves at the infamous Lake Willoughby.
-A picturesque body of water, hugged by mountains dripping with trees.
+We found ourselves at the infamous Lake Willoughby – a picturesque body of water, hugged by mountains dripping with trees.
 In the fall, these trees are laced with oranges, reds, yellows, and all colors in-between.
 We found an amazing campground that was right on the water’s edge called White Caps Campground.
-After spending the day driving around, exploring, we felt honored to sleep at the foot of this majestic lake.
+After spending the day driving around and exploring, we felt honored to sleep at the foot of this majestic lake.
 White Caps Campground is small, quaint and homey.
 The staff is more than welcoming and they even have hot coffee in the AM.
 Most of the spots have lake views and there’s plenty to rent in terms of kayaks and canoes.

 From the Northeast Kingdom, we drove further south to Danville, VT – another hot spot for foliage viewing.
 Our journey to Danville took us down narrow Vermont back roads exploding with color.
 Our home base in Danville was nothing short of an RV resort.
 Sugar Ridge RV Village Campground was fully equipped and very professional.
 Their 150 spots (over 68 acres) all had character, were mostly secluded and we felt as if we were the only people there.
 Tucked away amongst the trees, we had the perfect launching point for our foliage explorations.